Williamina Fleming: Henry Draper Catalogue, 1886

 In 1886, Mary Anna Draper, the wealthy widow of astronomer Henry Draper, started the Henry Draper Memorial to fund the HCO's research.
 In response, the HCO began work on the first Henry Draper Catalogue, a long-term project to obtain the optical spectra of as many stars as possible and to index and classify stars by spectra.

 Fleming was placed in charge of the Draper Catalogue project.
-A disagreement soon developed as to how to best classify the stars.
+A disagreement soon developed regarding classifying the stars.
 The analysis had been started by Nettie Farrar, but she left a few months later to be married.
 Antonia Maury advocated for a complex classification scheme.
 Fleming, however, wanted a much more simple, straightforward approach.

 The latest Harvard College Observatory images contained photographed spectra of stars that extended into the ultraviolet range, which allowed much more accurate classifications than recording spectra by hand through an instrument at night.
 Fleming devised a system for classifying stars according to the relative amount of hydrogen observed in their spectra, known as the Pickering-Fleming system.
 Stars showing hydrogen as the most abundant element were classified A; those of hydrogen as the second-most abundant element, B; and so on.

-Later, her colleague Annie Jump Cannon reordered the classification system based upon the surface temperature of stars, resulting in the Harvard spectral classification which is still in use today.
+Later, her colleague Annie Jump Cannon reordered the classification system based on the surface temperature of stars, resulting in the Harvard spectral classification, which is still in use today.

-In 1890, the HCO published the first Henry Draper Catalogue as a result of years of work by their female computer team, a catalog with more than 10,000 stars classified according to their spectrum.
-The majority of these classifications were done by Fleming.
-Fleming also made it possible to go back and compare recorded plates, by organizing thousands of photographs by telescope along with other identifying factors.
+In 1890, the HCO published the first Henry Draper Catalogue due to years of work by their female computer team, a catalog with more than 10,000 stars classified according to their spectrum.
+Fleming did the majority of these classifications.
+Fleming also made it possible to go back and compare recorded plates by organizing thousands of photographs by telescope along with other identifying factors.
 In 1898, she was appointed Curator of Astronomical Photographs at Harvard, the first woman to hold the position.

-At the 1893 World's Fair in Chicago, Fleming openly advocated for other women in the sciences in her talk "A Field for Woman's Work in Astronomy", where she openly promoted the hiring of female assistants in astronomy.
-Her speech suggested she agreed with the prevailing idea that women were inferior, but felt that, if given greater opportunities, they would be able to become equals; in other words, the sex differences in this regard were more culturally constructed than biologically grounded.
+At the 1893 World's Fair in Chicago, Fleming openly advocated for other women in the sciences in her talk "A Field for Woman's Work in Astronomy", where she openly promoted hiring female assistants in astronomy.
+Her speech suggested she agreed with the prevailing idea that women were inferior but felt that, if given more significant opportunities, they would be able to become equals; in other words, the sex differences in this regard were more culturally constructed than biologically grounded.